 You can enjoy sweet potato baked with kale and vegan tahini dressing, which balances comfort food and nutrition.
 You could also cook it in a vegan gnocchi recipe.

 Healthline recommends boiling water with slices of raw ginger root to make a get-well-quick drink that can soothe a cough or sore throat.
-The health website also said that ginger can reduce nausea.
+It also notes that ginger can reduce nausea.

 Have it in a juice, as a supplement, or even in Chimes Ginger Chews, a spicy and chewy treat created to curb nausea.